 For all specifications, there is a substantial employment effect.
 For example, the point estimate from column 5 says a 1% increase in LWC-6 import competition is associated with a 2.5% reduction in employment.
-During 1995 to 2007 the average cumulated increase in LWC import competition was around four percentage points.
-This implies that during the 12-year sample, LWC import competition has reduced employment in the manufacturing sector by around 10%.
+From 1995 to 2007, the average cumulated increase in LWC import competition was around four percentage points.
+This implies that during the 13-year sample, LWC import competition has reduced employment in the manufacturing sector by around 10%.
 This result is substantial.
-It says in relation to the sectors we cover in five European markets that employ roughly 13 million workers in 2007, LWC import competition has reduced the workforce by 1.3 million.
+It says that for the roughly 13 million workers in our sample of 110 sectors for the five European countries in 2007, LWC import competition reduced the workforce by 1.3 million.

 In addition to reducing the number of employed, LWC import competition could also influence the number of hours worked per worker.
-Column 8 reproduces the specification of column 5 but uses the percentage change in the number of total hours worked in the sector as dependent variable.
+Column 8 reproduces the specification of column 5 but uses the percentage change in the number of total hours worked in the sector as the dependent variable.
 The significant coefficient is -2.64, which is similar to the estimate in column 5.
-This result suggests that the average numbers of hours worked per employed workers is unaffected by import competition.
+This result suggests that the average number of hours worked per employed workers is unaffected by import competition.
 It seems that firms tend to fire workers rather than reduce the number of hours per worker.

 The above regressions only include workers with traditional employment contracts and do not consider payments to workers hired through agencies.
 It is likely that firms facing increased import competition rely on temporary workers hired by outside agencies more often than do firms that do not face import competition.
-In column 9, the dependent variable is the long-run percentage change in the expenses for "Payment for Agency Work".
+In column 9, the dependent variable is the long-run percentage change in expenses for "Payment for Agency Work".
 Indeed, the point estimate of 8.508 suggests that hiring agency workers is a major source of cutting costs for firms facing high import competition.